 Source: Scarborough USA+ 2023 Release 2

-This isn't a coincidence.
-Radio's reach advantage is particularly strong in commute-heavy markets like the Treasure Valley, where adults spend significant time in their cars, captive, attentive, and exposed to the same local stations week after week.
-The homeowner driving home from work on a Tuesday isn't thinking about their water heater.
-But they'll hear your name.
+Radio's reach advantage is particularly strong in commute-heavy markets like the Treasure Valley, where adults spend significant time in their cars, captive and attentive, exposed to the same local stations week after week.
+The homeowner driving home on a Tuesday isn't thinking about their water heater — but they'll hear your name.
 And six months later, when the water heater goes, they'll remember it.
+The station that skews most heavily toward homeowners in this market is 94.9 The River — 78% homeowners, 71% earning $75K or more — which is why it's a common anchor for home services schedules in the Treasure Valley.

 Where Google Gets Credit for Work Radio Did